Sir Wilfrid Laurier Collegiate Institute

-Sir Wilfrid Laurier Collegiate Institute (colloquially known as Sir Wilfrid Laurier CI, SWLCI, SWL, Sir Wilfrid Laurier or simply Laurier), initially known as Guildwood Secondary School is a high school in Toronto, Ontario, Canada.
+Sir Wilfrid Laurier Collegiate Institute, initially known as Guildwood Secondary School is a high school in Toronto, Ontario, Canada.
 It is located in the Guildwood neighbourhood in the southern part of the former suburb of Scarborough.
 It is named in honour of Sir Wilfrid Laurier, the seventh Prime Minister of Canada.
 The school was established by the Scarborough Board of Education, and is now part of the Toronto District School Board.
 The motto of the school Hoc Tempus est Tibi which translates into English as "This Time is for You".

 History

 In 1962, the Scarborough Board of Education acquired the 14.2-acre site for Guildwood Secondary School at a cost of $303,751.00.
 A year later, Guildwood was renamed to Sir Wilfrid Laurier Collegiate Institute, after Canada's seventh prime minister, Sir Wilfrid Laurier.

 Construction for Laurier began in 1964 and opened on September 7, 1965, as its twelfth collegiate in Scarborough.
 The building was designed by architects Hugh L. Allward and George P. Gouinlock with Bennett and Pratt its contractors.
 The original school building featured 23 standard classrooms, 1 art room, 1 music room, 5 science labs, 1 library, 2 home economics, 1 vocational shop, 3 typing rooms, auditorium, 2 gymnasiums, cafeteria, 2 geography rooms and 1 business machines room.

 Additions consisted of a second gymnasium in 1970, academic wing in 1972 and a pool in 1975.
-The school has a capacity of 1416 students and its enrollment has been rising to the point where the school is slightly over capacity, despite an overall trend in the Toronto District School Board of declining student enrollment.
+The school has a capacity of 1416 students and its enrolment has been rising to the point where the school is slightly over capacity, despite an overall trend in the Toronto District School Board of declining student enrolment.
 The population is diverse, with about 40% speaking a primary language other than English and 15% having lived in Canada for less than 5 years.